Salam3377/Project-2/README.md

  coffeeShop, contactUS and user model, which is going to be able to sign up, log in/out, and where account holders can have some more options such as, order some products online, and get some extra discounts and bonuses.

+Users able to:
+- create an account
+- log in
+- log out

 Some very Basic plan: